KhanTaufeeq/Incubyte-assessment/README.md

 # 🧪 String Calculator - TDD Kata in Python

-This repository contains an implementation of the classic **String Calculator** Kata using **Test-Driven Development (TDD)** in Python.
-Each feature is built incrementally using tests first, followed by code and refactoring.
+This project is an implementation of the classic **String Calculator** TDD Kata using Python and the built-in `unittest` module.
+The goal is to develop the `add()` function step by step through test-driven development (TDD), writing tests before writing code.

 ---